meagan10/PAN-MEAGAN-HIST-3205/002_analysis.md

 There was also the introduction of national anthems, singing songs in support of and praising the nation.
 The French national anthem, *La Marseillaise* was the call to revolution during the French Revolution.
 It highlights ideas of fighting against tyranny and protecting the nation.
 It inspired a lot of patriotism from those that listen to it, commanding the listeners to rise up and fight for their country.

+(1) Hayes, Carlton J. H. “Advance of Nationalism in Europe from Napoleon I to Napoleon III, 1800-1870.”
+In *Nationalism*, 1st ed., 55–69.
+Routledge, 2016. https://doi.org/10.4324/9781315125084-6.
+(2) Judge, Ann.
+“3.
+France: ‘One State, One Nation, One Language?’” *Language and Nationalism in Europe*, Oxford University Press, 2002.
+(3) Raymond, Bill. *A Butcher’s Tale.* Prahran Mechanics’ Institute Press, 2008.

 {% assign media = site.media_metadata | where_exp: "item", "item.name == 'ChasseurInTheForest'" %}
 {% include media.html pages=media %}